 Overview

-Forced labor traffickers may coerce someone to continue to work for them by using tactics like:
+It is illegal to obtain labor from someone by threatening serious harm.
+Employers may coerce someone to continue to work for them by using tactics like:

-• Imposing financial penalties for quitting a job, including liquidated damages, repayment of purported training costs, and breach fees
+• Imposing financial penalties for quitting a job, including liquidated damages, repayment of purported training costs, and breach fees;

-• Abuse of legal action against those who leave or attempt to leave, including threatening lawsuits, debt collection, and immigration consequences
+• Abuse of legal action against those who leave or attempt to leave, including threatening lawsuits, debt collection, and immigration consequences;

-• Physical restraints or threats of physical force
+• Physical restraints or threats of physical force;

-• Psychological coercion or reputational harm
+• Psychological coercion or reputational harm.

 Threats of use of the above tactics can also be sufficient grounds for a forced labor claim.
 Traffickers often secure individuals’ labor by directly threatening or otherwise causing those individuals to fear that these tactics will be imposed against them.
+We often file suit against companies under the Trafficking Victims Protection Reauthorization Act (TVPRA) and the Fair Labor Standards Act (FLSA).

 Our attorneys are currently investigating: